gaurikapoplai21/Trie_implementation_in_STL/README.md

 where M is the length of string key.

 ## Our Implementation:
-An STL compatible "Trie" implementation which can be used as a regular *Trie* as well as a *TrieMap*.
+An STL compatible "Trie" implementation which can be used as a regular *Trie* as well as a *TrieMap*. <br>
-TrieMap is a templated trie in which each end of word can contain a value associated with it.
+TrieMap is a templated trie in which each end of word can contain a value associated with it. <br>
 Type of this value is templated meaning it can take data with any datatype.
 TrieMap works similar to any STL map but internally in a map the keys are stored in a red-black tree whereas in a triemap keys are stored in trie fashion.

 <p align="center">